EffectOrientedProgramming/book/Chapters/06_Failure.md

 Languages like C++ and Java tried to solve this problem by adding exception specifications.
 This notation adds exception types that may be thrown as part of the function's type signature.
-Although it appeared to be a solution, exception specifications are actually a second, shadow type system, independent of the main type system.
+Although this appeared to be a solution, exception specifications are actually a second, shadow type system, independent of the main type system.
 All attempts at using exception specifications have failed, and C++ has abandoned exception specifications and adopted the functional approach.

-Object-oriented languages allow exception hierarchies, which introduces another problem.
+Object-oriented languages have exception hierarchies, which introduces another problem.
 Exception hierarchies allow the library programmer to use an exception base type in the exception specification.
 This obscures important details; if the exception specification only uses a base type, the compiler cannot enforce coverage of specific exceptions.